wbic16/hello-phext/README.md

 # hello-phext

 This Rust project demonstrates how to work with Phext (11-dimensional plain hypertext).
 For more information about the phext format, head over to https://phext.io.

+## Hello, Phext

+This project is an amalgamation of a Rust-powered Phext backend (phext.rs) and a Rocket-based API (main.rs).
+The functionality defined in the Phext backend provides all of the database/logic needed for hosting phext documents.
+The Rocket-based API is simply a wrapper around that functionality.

 ## Phext Motivation